 The funny thing about this place is it says it’s European, but there are flags from like… everywhere outside.
 Eh, who are we to quibble.
 Anyway, this budget hotel in Anchorage is colourful and cosy with spacious rooms that feel nice and homely – great for a couple.

 Best of all is the BIG free breakfast of Dutch pancakes (maybe that’s the European thing?).
 However, you can also use the kitchen at this cheap Anchorage hotel for your own food, so that’s good for keeping costs down.
-The decent location in midtown also helps if you wanna explore the town, too.
+The decent location in midtown also helps when you’re looking for things to do in Anchorage as well, too.

 - Very Good Coffee